Thinking Beyond M & M Security

 Attack Mitigation And Remediation

 Affected infrastructure must be disconnected, isolated, and stopped for later analysis.
 Compromised credentials and keys must be replaced with pristine infrastructure, and all rotated in sychronized action.
-If any of these actions are not automated and practiced via playbooks, considering human error under duress, the odds are not good.
+If any of these actions are not automated and practiced via playbooks, considering human error under duress, the odds are not good for a quick recovery.

 For any known compromised node, all assets and unsecured attached resources must be considered compromised and treated as such.